edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 aims to find a concise symbolic language for describing complex spaces in a consistent way.

-DSF, however, is also like spatial programming.
+DSF, however, is also a bit like spatial programming.
-Firstly, it is intended to be used as a tool to create novel structures.
+Firstly, it is intended to be used as a tool to create interesting things, like food structures.
 Secondly, in its choice of symbols it is arguably more _iconic_ than symbolic [^3].